 The Most Healing Noise

 Most popular among doctors, scientists and therapists using the colors of noise, is the pink noise spectrum.
 It is used worldwide in the treatment of anxiety, cognitive issues and insomnia.
-It is also used to improve focus during the day and to help achieve deeper, more restorative sleep.
+It is also used to improve focus during the day and, as mentioned earlier, it helps achieve deeper, more restorative sleep.

 Utilizing the different noise spectrums for health benefits is a growing field, showing much promise—and gaining in popularity.
 The applications of this drug-free remedy for enhanced sleep are a welcome relief.
 And the best part?
 It’s easy to use and readily available.